prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

 The parser is able to parse incomplete expressions.

 The changes proposed in a [previous proposal](https://github.com/slrtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-language-server.md) remain valid.
+The changes in the syntax tree and lexer that have already been implemented can be still used with the new parser.
+The remaining changes i.e. incomplete expression parsing and having an error list are will be implemented with the suggested new parser anyway.

 ## Architecture